japila-books/spark-sql-internals/docs/logical-operators/ExternalRDD.md

 `apply`...FIXME

-NOTE: `apply` is used when `SparkSession` is requested to create a link:spark-sql-SparkSession.adoc#createDataFrame[DataFrame from RDD of product types] (e.g. Scala case classes, tuples) or link:spark-sql-SparkSession.adoc#createDataset[Dataset from RDD of a given type].
+NOTE: `apply` is used when `SparkSession` is requested to create a link:SparkSession.md#createDataFrame[DataFrame from RDD of product types] (e.g. Scala case classes, tuples) or link:SparkSession.md#createDataset[Dataset from RDD of a given type].